Many long-time small business owners would agree with the line from the 1970s song by the band Faces: “I wish that I knew what I know now.”

 As a busy business owner, It’s tough to find time to network, but getting better at networking and making contact can pay dividends in the future.

-2. Be Very Specific With Your Goals
+2. Be Very Specific With Your Small Business Goals

 Another lesson Kelly has learned over the years: break big goals into smaller ones.
 “I have 10-year goals, I have 3-year goals and 1-year goals, and I have quarterly goals for my business,” she says.
-“When it come to revenues, I will break them into smaller numbers so they’re easier to obtain.
+“When it comes to revenues, I will break them into smaller numbers so they’re easier to obtain.
 If I know I need to make a couple hundred thousand in revenue in the first quarter, I say, ‘What does that mean in terms of camp sales?
 How many campers do I need to obtain?’
 If I know I need 800 campers to reach the revenue goal, then it’s easier to figure out how to achieve it.
 These kinds of really specific goals can drive your actions.”

 Every employee at The Handwork Studio has a dashboard with their goals on it which shows their progress toward those goals.
 It helps keep everyone focused, Kelly adds: “I can tell you at any exact moment how much revenue we have, the traffic of our website and how many Facebook likes we have.”

 Building a performance-driven culture all starts with being very specific about goals– for yourself and your employees.
 When an employee is happy, they will be able to give the best possible performance and customer service.

 3. Delegate Whenever Possible